frc-88/ROSNetworkTablesBridge/README.md

 If I create a `BridgePublisher` with the topic `imu` and the host node's namespace is `/` (root), the topic will appear on the ROS side as `/imu`.

 This also applies to `BridgeSubscriber`.
-You can subscribe to any ROS topic you want as long as the message type is built in Java, just be aware that not preceding the topic name with "/" will put your topic into the host's relative namespace.
+You can subscribe or publish to any ROS topic you want as long as the message type is built in Java, just be aware that not preceding the topic name with "/" will put your topic into the host's relative namespace.

 # Contributing